sraashis/retinal-fundus-transfer/README.md

 ##### Please check [Our rich argument parser](https://github.com/sraashis/easytorch/blob/master/easytorch/utils/defaultargs.py)
 * One of the arguments is -data/--dataset_dir which points to the root directory of the dataset.
 * So the program looks for an image say. image_001.png in dataset_dir/data_dir/images/image_001.png.
-* [Example](https://github.com/sraashis/easytorch/tree/master/example) AV-WIDE dataset has the following structure:
+* [Example](https://github.com/sraashis/easytorch/tree/master/example) DRIVE dataset has the following structure:
     * datasets/DRIVE/images/
     * datasets/DRIVE/manual (segmentation ground truth)
     * datasets/DRIVE/splits